 In 2009 he joined the MacArthur Foundation Law and Neuroscience Project, at the University of California Santa Barbara, as a post-doctoral research fellow.
 In 2010-11 he became associate director of the Project and a visiting scholar at Vanderbilt Law School.
 In 2011-12 he was a visiting assistant professor at Tulane University Law School and The Murphy Institute.

-For more information about Francis, including his full CV, visit his faculty profile.
+For more information about Professor Shen, including his full CV, visit his faculty profile.